-CVM's forthcoming Oskar Fischinger DVD, Oskar Fischinger: Visual Music
+CVM's new Oskar Fischinger DVD, Oskar Fischinger: Visual Music

-Pre-Orders Available Now, for Universities, Schools and Libraries.
 The institutional price is $200 plus shipping.
 Rights included are for use in classrooms and libraries only.
-No public screenings are permitted; no use online is permitted
+No public screenings or use online are permitted.
+December 28 release, pre-orders ship first.

 Swiss Trip (Rivers and Landscapes), 1934